v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 **Notes**

-- You need to generate a unique GUID for the custom rule package (the `RulePack` ID), which must be different than the GUID that you generated for the entity.
+- You need to generate a globally unique identifier (GUID) for the custom rule package tself (the `RulePack id=` value), which must be different than the GUID that you'll generate later for the sensitive information type in the `Entity` element.
 You can generate a GUID in Windows PowerShell by running the following command:

     ```
     [guid]::NewGuid()